-Note: In a circular letter dated 6 July, 1973, Sant Kirpal Singh (again) explained the necessity and meaning of keeping the diary and at the same time announced that diaries should not to be sent to Him any longer.
+Note: In a later Circular Letter dated 6 July, 1973, Sant Kirpal Singh (again) explained the necessity and meaning of keeping the diary and at the same time announced that diaries should not to be sent to Him any longer.

-The confusion has apparently arisen because Column No. 6 has its own total quite separate from the first five columns and is also adjacent to the positive record of time spent in doing the spiritual practices.
+The confusion has apparently arisen because Column “Selfless Service” has its own total quite separate from the first five columns and is also adjacent to the positive record of time spent in doing the spiritual practices.

 The diary forms are divided into seven categories.

 The first six categories deal with the failures to observe the virtues indicated by the heading of these categories, while category number seven “Meditation”(3) is a record of the time spent in spiritual practices.
 In the first six categories, you are to enter the number of times that you fail to observe the virtues indicated, in thought, word and deed.
 For example, if you fail in “Non-violence” in thought, word, and deed, four times in one day, you are to enter this figure in the column provided under the day on which the failures occurred.

 It is also important that all must fill in their diaries for regular submission to me every three months.
 Representatives and Group Leaders are not exempt from keeping the diary, as it is just as necessary for them to maintain regular self-introspection, so as to set an example to others as well as to ensure their own spiritual progress.
 Those who do not maintain the diary will lose valuable ground in making steady spiritual progress.
 In time, they will cease to apply themselves to their spiritual practices and in consequence the virtues stressed on the diary forms will be observed less and less.